Not all processes can be planned ahead of time - they arise from new circumstances. But once they have arisen, they should be managed.

 4. Define the activities that make part of that Plan.

 Do this by inputting the name of an activity in the text field, and hitting Enter when done.

-Notice you may click on the created activity to edit its details, such as a description regarding the Goal it seeks to achieve, its Assignee, Due date or Duration.
+Click the created activity to edit its details: Goal it seeks to achieve, its Assignee, Due date, Duration and Notify on assignment.

 Create additional activities by going back to the text field and repeating the same procedure described above.